Clover Club

 - Try a flavored gin (like citrus or berry) for an extra twist.

 - Want a lower ABV version?
-Reduce the gin slightly and top with sparkling water for a spritz-like feel.
+Reduce the gin slightly and top with sparkling water for a spritzy feel.

-- Make it a mocktail by using a non-alcoholic gin and aquafaba.
+- To make it a mocktail, use a non-alcoholic gin and aquafaba.

 When to Serve It